villares/villares.github.io/sketch-mail/programacao-lingua-estrangeira.md

 <i>
 I can't remeber where I heard it first, but I've been using an analogy between learning to program and learning a foreign language.
 I will list some points that make sense to me, and some quotes I like.
-Everyone, with the right motivation and resources, can learn a foreign languae, or programming.
+Everyone, with the right motivation and resources, can learn a foreign language, or programming.

-- It takes more time than many will try to convince you, it takes quite a whilte for you to feel minimally confortable, fluent, and you will keep learning forever (Norvig: [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html)).
-But don't despair, even if you are not fluent, it can be quite useful to know a bit of a foreign language.
+- It takes more time than some would like to make you belive, it can take quite a while for one to feel confortable, fluent, and you will keep learning forever (Norvig: [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html)).
+But don't despair, even if you are not fluent, unable to talk much, it can be very useful to know even a bit of a foreign language.

 - To read is easier than to write, and as you start it is hard to express yourself, you have to keep on reading, to acquire vocabulary and a repertoire of constructs and idioms.